ket-q/qiskit_windows_installer/README.md

   - This will help insulate your Qiskit SDK from other software you may have already installed on your computer, particularly if your computer already has a complicated software installation history.
   - Please refer to this [tutorial video](https://www.youtube.com/watch?v=LpPZ1oBjsnM) on how to create a fresh user account.
   - Please log in under this account to install Qiskit.
+  - **Note:** if you forego to create a fresh user account, there is still a very high likelyhood for your installation to succeed.
+But you effectively omit one safety-net to safe-guard your existing computer configuration and insulate the Qiskit environment from software already installed on your computer.

 - Installation requirements for using QIWI: